GENERAL DEFINITIONS AND RULEMAKING

 (46) "OCCS" is the Office of Client and Community Services, part of the Medical Assistance Programs under the Oregon Health Authority responsible for OCCS medical program eligibility policy, community outreach, OCCS Medical Program eligibility determinations, and the OHA Customer Service Call Center.

-(47) "OCCS Medical Programs" refers to programs for which eligibility policy can be found in division 410-200 of Oregon Administrative Rule, and includes CEC, CEM, MAA, MAF, EXT, OHP, SAC, BCCTP and MAGI Medicaid/CHIP programs, including:
+(47) "OCCS Medical Programs" refers to programs for which eligibility policy can be found in division 410-200 of Oregon Administrative Rule, and includes CEC, CEM, MAA, MAF, EXT, OHP, Substitute Care, BCCTP, and MAGI Medicaid/CHIP programs, including:

 (48) "Ongoing month" means one of the following:

-(a) For all programs except SNAP, any month following the initial month of eligibility, if there is no break in the program benefit of one or more calendar months.
+(a) For all programs except the SNAP program, any month following the initial month of eligibility, if there is no break in the program benefit of one or more calendar months.

 (b) For the SNAP program, any month in the certification period following the initial month of eligibility.

-(49) "Parent" for all programs except the SNAP program, means the biological or legal (step or adoptive) mother or father of an individual or unborn child.
-For the SNAP program, a parent means the biological or legal (step or adoptive) mother or father of an individual.
+(49) "Parent" for all programs except the SNAP program, means the biological or legal mother or father of an individual or unborn child.
+For the SNAP program, a parent means the biological or legal mother or father of an individual.

 (a) If the mother lives with a male and either she or the male claims that he is the father of the child or unborn, and no one else claims to be the father, he is treated as the father even if paternity has not been legally established.